Skanthasishanth/EX.4-LINUX-COMMANDS/README.md

 	Downloads file.zip from the specified URL.
 ```
 ## Result:
-Thus basis of UNIX commands are studied and executed.
+Thus basis of LINUX commands are studied and executed.